terryluan12/AStar-Course-Chooser/Contribution.md

 People *love* thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style
-For this Project, we will be using coding guidelines from Python's official standards the [PEP8 Standard](https://www.python.org/dev/peps/pep-0008/)
+For this Project, we will be using coding guidelines from Python's official standards the [PEP8 Standard](https://www.python.org/dev/peps/pep-0008/).
+You can easily check to see how close you are to the PEP8 Standard by using pylint!

 ## License